 Student Permit Parking Bans & Re-locations

-To facilitate the removal of snow and ice associated with winter storm events, Parking Services may require that resident student permit holders temporarily relocate their vehicles to the alternate parking locations identified within the table below.
+Parking Services may require that resident student permit holders temporarily relocate their vehicles to the alternate parking locations identified within the table below to facilitate the removal of snow and ice associated with winter storm events.

-When resident student vehicles must be relocated, Parking Services will inform the affected permit holders about their alternate parking accommodations via email messages, website postings, Daily Digest announcements and using social media.
+When resident student vehicles must be relocated, Parking Services will inform the affected permit holders of their alternate parking accommodations via email messages, website postings, Daily Digest announcements, and social media.

 |Parking Permit Type||Regular Parking Location||Winter Storm Parking Location||Relocation Period Starts||Relocation Period Ends|

 |Resident Student Permits||D-Lot||Lot-Y||map||3 hours before start of winter storm event||3 hours after end of winter storm event|